becomesaflame/tradeStudy/readme.md

-repo for evaluating git GUI clients these are some words
+repo for figuring out the best git GUI client these are a few words